 The Beach Made Us Famous First: Let’s Start Here.

-We’re not talking one beach – we have several.
+We’re not talking one beach – we have many along our 23 miles of coastline.
 All offer golden sands and gorgeous waters, but each has a different vibe.
 Seeking unspoiled and serene?
 High-energy play?
-A big ole’ family bbq?
+A big ole’ family BBQ?
 Romantic rendezvous?
 There’s a beach for that.

-The Intracoastal Waterway inspired our “Venice of America” nickname: catch its stunning views from a yacht, kayak, or paddleboard – or a breezy dockside table.
+The Intracoastal Waterway inspired our “Venice of America” nickname.
+In addition to this main thoroughfare on the water, there are many connecting rivers and canals adding up to over 300 miles of navigable inland waterways.
+Catch stunning waterfront views from a yacht, kayak, or paddleboard – or a breezy dockside table.
 One of the best ways to explore the city is from the water.
 Hop on the Water Taxi for a narrated tour of the city as you pass mansions and mega yachts.